JayL33z/SOC-Case-Studies/001/README.md

 ### Identification source: Host
-From the endpoint detection and response (EDR) solution, the analyst can acquire Sysmon event logs (sysmon.evtx) during specific time frames from the system administrator’s endpoint to investigate.
+From the endpoint detection and response (EDR) solution, the analyst can acquire Sysmon event logs (.evtx) during specific time frames from the system administrator’s endpoint to investigate.
 This would provide evidence to the series of events which occurred.

 The below events indicates that the file was downloaded from hxxps://file.io/XXXXXX by the information from the zone identifier.